--Originally published at flipping – Martha Ramirez

 Cheyne Kirkpatrick and Wayne Walker shared how they deliver instruction and give feedback to students through videos.
 What I loved about this session was the idea of providing feedback on a writing task through screencasting in which the teacher walks through the student’s text while recording the feedback.
 Therefore, the student receives a video with the teacher’s voice giving a step by step explaining of what could be improved in the text.
 It’s more personal and allows the teacher to give more feedback than if it were written.

-The tool recommended for instruction was EXPLAIN EVERYTHING and for screencasting they mentioned CAMTASIA, SNAG IT, and SCREENCASTIFY (which records in google chrome and can be downloaded from the Chrome web store).
-I had never heard of screencastify, so I will add it to my tech resource list.
+The tool recommended for instruction was EXPLAIN EVERYTHING and for screencasting they mentioned CAMTASIA, SNAG IT, and SCREENCASTIFY (which records in google chrome - learn more here).

 Poster session: “Crossing key-boarders: Incorporating touch-typing in ESL classes.”